7 Magical Things to Do in Abisko This Winter (2023 Update)

 Allison in glasses and a grey hat, with her eyes closed, smiling as she cuddles a black and white husky puppy with one brown eye and one blue eye.

-While I’m generally quite wary of animal activities in tourism, this is one I can make an exception for, as huskies have been domesticated for exactly this kind of life for thousands of years: it’s literally what they were born to do.
+While I’m generally quite wary of animal tourism, dog sledding is an activity I can happily make an exception for.
+Huskies have been domesticated for exactly this kind of life for thousands of years; it’s literally what they were bred and born to do.
+An Alaskan husky getting to run in the Swedish wilderness is miles-and-away more ethical than that same dog being stuck in a city apartment.

 Allison smiling while wearing a hat, scarf, glasses, and a blue thermal suit, with two huskies pawing at her playfully.